TakayoshiMiyamoto/PasswordDialogViewController/README.md

 ## Install

-Passworddialogviewcontroller is available on cocoapods.
+PasswordDialogViewController is available on cocoapods.

 ```ruby
 pod 'PasswordDialogViewController'